Zilliqa/zilliqa-js/README.md

 Tests for each package reside in `packages/src/*/tests`, and are run using `jest`.
-Files containing unit tests always have the prefix `*.spec.ts`, while integration/e2e tests have the prefix `*.ispect.ts`.
+Files containing unit tests always have the prefix `*.spec.ts`, while integration/e2e tests have the prefix `*.ispec.ts`.

 In order to run any tests, you must first make sure the source files are compiled and all dependencies are installed by running `yarn bootstrap`.

-If you wish to run integration tests, you may do so agains a local or remote Zilliqa testnet.
+If you wish to run integration tests, you may do so against a local or remote Zilliqa testnet.
 However, note that the public testnet may not always be caught up to the state-of-the-art, and, therefore, can cause `zilliqa-js` to behave in unexpected ways.